Skip to content

 Research and Analysis

 Field research: Site visits, interviews, observations, and stakeholder conversations that bring the system to life beyond data.
+What you feel walking through a neighborhood or factory floor is data that no report captures.

 System Mapping Workshops